guillp/jwskate/README.md

 ## Design

-### JWK are dicts
+### JWK are UserDicts

 JWK are specified as JSON objects, which are parsed as `dict` in Python.
-The `Jwk` class in `jwskate` is actually a `dict` subclass, so you can use it exactly like you would use a `dict`: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.
+The `Jwk` class in `jwskate` is actually a `UserDict` subclass, which is very similar to a standard `dict`.
+So you can use it exactly like you would use a `dict`: you can access its members, dump it back as JSON, etc. The same is true for Signed or Encrypted Json Web tokens in JSON format.
 However, you cannot change the key cryptographic materials, since that would lead to unusable keys.

 ### JWA Wrappers